nodejs/node/doc/api/test.md

 in a test suite have completed, regardless of whether the tests passed or failed.
 This hook is useful for performing cleanup tasks or actions that should occur after the entire test suite has been run.
-It's important to note that the `after` hook is guaranteed to run, even if tests within the suite fail.
+The `after` hook is guaranteed to run, even if tests within the suite fail.

 ## `beforeEach([fn][, options])`